 The Surfshark knowledge base is much easier to navigate through.
 Additionally, their comprehensive list of video tutorials makes onboarding all the more enjoyable.

-Surfshark conquered almost every category, proving itself to be a fast, affordable, and viciously effective VPN service.
-That’s just about it for this comparison.
-While PIA has a strong set of unique features, leading protocols, and some affordable pricing plans, Surfshark is our overall winner.
+Surfshark proves itself to be a fast, affordable, and viciously effective VPN service, while PIA has a strong set of unique features, leading protocols, and some affordable pricing plans.
+At the end of the day, it’s for you, the customer, to decide who your favorite is.

 Fight the dark side of cyber